COVID-19: Frequently Asked Questions

 Rules for Caring for Animals During the Pandemic

-- Pay more attention to routine hygiene: wash hands, avoid direct contact with animal feces.
-Don't allow animals to lick your face and hands; if while playing with an animal you get an abrasion, a scratch - treat it immediately.
+- Pay more attention to routine hygiene: wash hands, and avoid direct contact with animal feces.
+Don't allow animals to lick your face and hands; if while playing with an animal you get an abrasion or a scratch - treat it immediately.

 - If your animal does not go outside, then the risk of infection is only from you.
 Virus particles can enter the fur of a cat or dog in the same way as an elevator button, doorknob, or supermarket bag.